 - embedding EE into ND Science and Social Studies State Content Standards,

 - infusing environmental education into the University Program Standards for Teacher Education in Science and Social Studies,

 - building a web site to serve as a clearinghouse for information,

-- sponsoring an Outstanding Environmental Award for regional and state Science Fairs,
+- sponsoring an Outstanding Environmental Award for regionals and the State Science Fair,

 - launching a high school, natural resource competition called the Envirothon in 2000 (ND took 10th out of 52 teams in 2004 at the Canon National Envirothon) and in 2014 we will have almost 90 teams from 35 schools participating),

 - producing Trading Cards of trees, macroinvertebrates and soils,